NVIDIA/aistore/deploy/dev/docker/README.md

 ## Quick-start AIS Cluster

-Create a containerized, one-proxy, one-target deployment of AIStore within seconds.
+Create a containerized deployment of AIStore within seconds.
 The minimum requirements to get this working is to have Docker installed.
 If you don't have Docker and Docker-Compose installed, please see [Getting started with Docker.](/aistore/docs/docker_main.md)